'Primitive biathlon' tests muzzle-loading and snowshoeing skills

 Speed is of the essence and participants need to be able to hit what they shoot at, but also reload their primitive weapons quickly and in cold temperatures.
 Scores are determined by the time it takes to complete the course combined with the number of targets hit along the way.

-Every time a competitor hits a target, five minutes was shaved from their race time, so the fastest and the most accurate came in with negative final times.
-Folks could compete in six different categories, elders, ladies, pistol, smoothbore, rifle, or the untimed woods walk.
+Every time a competitor hits a target, five minutes are shaved from the race time, so the fastest and the most accurate came in with negative final times.
+Folks could compete in six different categories: elders, ladies, pistol, smoothbore, rifle, or the untimed woods walk.

 The event was a family affair for MacWilliams, as both his son, Owen, 11, and his father, Sandy, also competed.